timhagn/gatsby-background-image/gbitest/README.md

 To read a little more about Contributing to `gatsby-background-image`, see the [CONTRIBUTING](https://github.com/timhagn/gatsby-background-image/blob/master/CONTRIBUTING.md) file over there : )!
-If that's TL;DR, just at least read though the passage on [Debugging](https://github.com/timhagn/gatsby-background-image/blob/master/CONTRIBUTING.md#debugging)!
+If that's TL;DR, just at least read through the passage on [Debugging](https://github.com/timhagn/gatsby-background-image/blob/master/CONTRIBUTING.md#debugging)!

 ## Scripts